Skin wrinkles and blemishes

 - Laser treatment is effective in eliminating many liver spots in one treatment.
 Laser treatment may be more effective than cryotherapy and may have fewer side effects.

-- Bleaching creams are widely available, but they are not as effective as a chemical peel.
+- Bleaching creams are widely available both in weaker over the counter strengths and prescription strength, but they are not as effective as a chemical peel.
 High concentrations of the bleaching ingredient can cause permanent loss of skin color and should be used carefully.

 Purpura occurs when tiny blood vessels called capillaries break and leak blood into the skin.
 In older people, the condition is called senile or actinic purpura and is usually caused by blood vessels that break easily.
-This is usually seen on the forearms and top of the hands.
+This is usually seen on the forearms and top of the hands where very mild trauma leads to these small bruises.
 The capillaries appear as flat purplish patches.
 These patches are called petechiae when they are smaller than 3 mm (about a tenth of an inch).
 When they are larger than 3 mm, they are called ecchymosis.
 Purpura looks like a rash that may appear red at first and gradually turns brown or purple.
-It is also exacerbated by blood thinners, including aspirin.
+It is also exacerbated by blood thinners, including aspirin and warfarin.

 There is no specific treatment for purpura.
 People with purpura should avoid trauma, including vigorous rubbing of the skin, which may damage the capillaries.
 Lotions that soften the skin may be helpful.
-Some doctors also recommend vitamin C, but its effectiveness is unproven.
+Some doctors also recommend vitamin C or vitamin K, but their effectiveness is unproven.
+Several over the counter creams are available that may improve the appearance of the skin.

-Seborrheic keratoses are common skin disorders in older adults.
+Seborrheic keratoses are commonly found in adults over the age of 30.
 Their cause is unknown and unrelated to sun exposure.
-There is a genetic component to sebrorrheic keratoses.
+There is a genetic component to seborrheic keratoses.
 These skin growths usually appear on the head, neck, or trunk.
 They range in size from 0.2 to 3 cm (a little over an inch).
 They have clear borders and look like they are pasted on the skin.
-Their appearance can vary widely and are commonly mistaken for skin cancers.
+Their appearance can vary widely and are commonly mistaken for skin cancers or warts.

 They can be: